osg-htc/research-facilitation/docs/accounts-and-projects/projects.md

 clicking "Fork".
 Detailed information for setting up and maintaining your fork can be found in the [GitHub documentation page]({% link docs/documentation/github.md %}).

 Within your forked repository, go into the projects folder and create a project file.
+The project file should be named the same as the short (UNIX) project name.
 It usually makes sense to copy from another project file that was also created for an OSG Connect project so the sponsor information is already correct.
 Fill in the appropriate information, including the ID number you got from the previous step.

+In order to maintain consistancy in organization naming structure, please use the `bin/list_organizations` function to ensure the name you are using matches this list.

 4. Commit the new project file and submit a PR.